DeclanChidlow/vale.rocks/src/posts/traffic-analysis.md

 This all likely leads to _under_-representing what is already _over_-represented in my analytics -- at least as compared to a more general, less niche audience.
 If you'd like to attempt to extrapolate the actual values based on the above notes, you're welcome to, but I'll be presenting the data values as they come from GoatCounter even though that under-represents figures due to the reasons discussed above.

-By a sizable margin (~84%), most site visitors speak English, as you'd expect from a website written in English.
-This tends to be followed by German at around the 3-4% mark and then French, Spanish, and Chinese.
-Beyond that, numbers get too small to be of much note.
+By a sizable margin (~81%), most site visitors speak English, as you'd expect from a website written in English.
+This tends to be followed by German at around the 3-4% mark and then French and Spanish.
+Beyond that, there is too much flux and numbers get too small to be of much note.

 As you'd expect based on languages, Western countries are the biggest readers.
-The United States of America is in the lead at 39%.
+The United States of America is in the lead at 34%.
 I'd assume this is in no small part due to Hacker News.
-The United Kingdom follows at 8% with Germany close behind at 6%.
-This is followed by Canada, India, Australia, the Netherlands, and France, all at 3%.
+The United Kingdom follows at 9% with Germany close behind at 6%.
+This is followed by Canada, India, the Netherlands, France, and Australia, all at 3-4%.
 I'd also like to extend a greeting to my small readership of tax evaders in the Cayman Islands.

-In the below lists of top referrers, Hacker News does not include all alternate front-ends.
-There are _a lot_ of Hacker News front-ends. _A lot_.
+In the below lists of top referrers, alternate front-end are not counted.
+To keep track is too complex and never a complete task.
+As an example, there are _a lot_ of Hacker News front-ends. _A lot_.

 ## 2026